Key Takeaways

 The decision to delay your enrollment is more complicated than whether you can afford your current plan.
 Once you turn 65, your employer’s plan and Medicare will decide which side should pay the majority of your medical bills as the primary payer and which should pay the rest.
 Depending on the size of your company, letting Medicare pay its portion may provide more financial flexibility for all sides.

 Employers with 20 or more employees generally take the role of primary payer when covering workers aged 65 and older.
-If you work for a larger employer like this, it may make the most sense to delay your enrollment until you lose your coverage.
+If you work for a larger employer, it likely makes sense to delay your enrollment until you lose your coverage.

 How Do I Enroll in Medicare Part B?

-Need to enroll in Medicare Part B?
-You can do so:
+When you’re ready to enroll in Medicare Part B, you can do so:

 Do I Have to Pay for Medicare Part B?